New English (mixtape): Singles

 The debut single from the mixtape, "Panda", was released on December 15, 2015.
 The track was produced by Menace.
-In April 2016, that single reached the top of the US Billboard Hot 100.
+On May 7, 2016, that single reached the top of the US Billboard Hot 100, where it stayed for two consecutive weeks.

 Reception

 The mixtape received mixed reviews from music critics.
 The mixtape was praised for its production but criticized for its lack of originality, unfinished nature and Desiigner's own performance on the project.
 Matthew Ramirez of Pitchfork said about the album, "It sounds like the last five years of hip-hop watered down."